Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models

 \section{Discussion}

 \paragraph{Modularity at every turn.} All components in \ourmethod{} are modular and easily substituted with future state-of-the-art.
 1) While Codex is the default LLM in the experiments, \ourmethod{} also works with \textsc{text-davinci-003} and \textsc{gpt-3.5-turbo} (\Sref{sec:analysis}) and could be easily adapted to future LLMs.
-2) If better models for embedding space similarity, abstractive summarization, and fact-checking are developed, the three knowledge filters (\Sref{subsec:knowledge_filters}) could be seamlessly updated.
-3) When new knowledge, information, and domains emerge, more specialized LMs could be trained and uploaded to a model-sharing infrastructure \citep{wolf2020transformers} by any member of the machine learning community and adopted to improve general-purpose LLMs.
+2) If better models for embedding space similarity, abstractive summarization, and fact-checking are developed, the three knowledge selectors (\Sref{subsec:knowledge_selectors}) could be seamlessly updated.
+3) When new knowledge, information, and domains emerge, more knowledge cards could be trained and uploaded to a model-sharing infrastructure \citep{wolf2020transformers} by any member of the machine learning community and adopted to improve general-purpose LLMs.

-\paragraph{User-centric LLM adaptation.} When general-purpose large language models are released, everyone uses the same LLM with the same API calls, while real-world users have heterogeneous use cases and expectations that require personalization \citep{salemi2023lamp}.
+\paragraph{User-centric LLM adaptation.} When general-purpose LLMs are released, everyone uses the same LLM with the same API calls, while real-world users have heterogeneous use cases and expectations that require personalization \citep{salemi2023lamp}.
 For example, grade school students might expect LLMs to be absolutely factual about knowledge and information in common textbooks, NLP researchers might expect LLMs to have a basic understanding of current NLP research, cooking amateurs might expect LLMs to understand the basic recipes and cuisines for different occasions, and more.
-As a result, \ourmethod{} presents a preliminary approach by letting the user select and activate specialized LMs to empower LLMs with different skill sets and domain expertise.
+As a result, \ourmethod{} presents a preliminary approach by letting the user select and activate knowledge cards to empower LLMs with different skill sets and domain expertise.